Building the Energy Building

 With a new combined heat and power (CHP) plant, emergency generators, and boilers in the building, NYU Langone will be completely self-sufficient in the event of a utility power interruption, with two different sources of backup power for our critical areas.

 The CHP plant is also environmentally friendly.
 Since kicking off our current energy conservation program in 2007, we have reduced our greenhouse gas emissions by 22 percent across all of our owned properties.
-This new plant will continue our efforts, enabling us to achieve our goal of reducing emissions by 50 percent.
-The CHP plant’s operation alone will have the same environmental impact as taking more than 4,600 cars off the road.
+This new plant will bolster our efforts, enabling us to achieve our goal of reducing emissions by 50 percent.
+Operating the CHP plant alone will have the same environmental impact as taking more than 4,600 cars off the road.

 Our Primary Electric Service

-The heart of the state-of-the-art facility is an 11-megawatt cogeneration, combined cycle plant.
+At its heart is an 11-megawatt cogeneration, combined cycle plant.
 It includes a dual-fuel fired turbine (using natural gas normally, and diesel oil as a backup) that produces 8 megawatts of power.
 The waste heat from the gas turbine then enters a heat recovery steam generator (HRSG), which produces about 130,000 pounds of steam per hour.
 This steam powers a steam turbine generator, creating an additional 3 megawatts of power.

 Next, the steam is distributed throughout all medical center buildings for heat, hot water, sterilization, and humidification.
 Finally, the steam is condensed back into water and pumped into the HRSG to help create more steam.
 This cycle substantially reduces the need to purchase electrical power from outside sources.